dhewm/dhewm3-sdk/README.md

 `./cmod.sh checkout d3le`
 will checkout the branch for Doom3: Lost Mission (d3le) into `mods/d3le/`.
 `./cmod.sh checkout all`
-will checkout all mod branches listed in modlist.txt into `mods/`.
+will checkout all mod branches listed in acmodlist.txt into `mods/`.

 It also allows updating those branches from the remote server with git pull, creating CMake build directories for them (in `mods/modname/build/`), building them in those directories or